deeppavlov/DeepPavlov/deeppavlov/models/classifiers/intents/README.md

 | ...          | ...   ||

-To train model you should
+To train model one should
 * set `data_path` to the directory to which `train.csv` should be downloaded,
 * set `save_path` to the directory where the trained model should be saved,
 * set all other parameters of model as well as embedder and tokenizer to desired ones.